dougeby/IntuneDocs/intune/get-started-users.md

 ---
 # required metadata

-title: How to configure the Company Portal apptitleSuffix: "Intune on Azure"
+title: Get started with userstitleSuffix: "Intune on Azure"
 description: Learn how you can apply company specific branding to the Intune Company Portal app. "
 keywords:
 author: barlanmsft